krootee/Ghost/README.md

 ### ESP8266 WiFi
 ### I2C multiplexer and 8 IR sensors
 ### Current sensor

+An INA219BIDR is used for sensing current usage.
+Measures current flow from the battery connected.
+Device is controlled by I2C.
+Adafruit has an Arduino library for the INA219.

 ### Voltage regulator
 ### GPIOs
 #### Startmodule

+For connecting a Startmodule from http://www.startmodule.com/.

+NB - Rev 1 had wrong pinout!

 #### Steering servo

 For controlling a SG-90 or similar microservo for steering.
-1. PWM control signal
+  1. PWM control signal to Teensy pin 4.
   2. +5V
   3. GND

 #### Motor

 A 3 pin header for connecting an Electronic Speed Control (ESC).
 I'm using the HobbyKing XC-10A esc.
-  1. PWM control signal
+  1. PWM control signal to Teensy pin 3.
   2. Power from the Li-Po battery.
 Used to power entire PCB.
   3. Ground

 #### General purpose button

 A generic purpose switch, usage to be determined by user.
 Use INPUT_PULLUP when setting pinMode(pin, INPUT_PULLUP).

+#### General purpose PWM connector

+Usage to be defined by user
+  1. PWM control signal to Teensy pin 16.
+  2. +5V
+  3. GND

 #### Wheel encoder